tobecrazy/Google-ADK/README.md

 ```

 ## 🔄 Recent Updates

+### v2.1.0 - Real-time Data and Reporting Enhancements
+- ✅ **Real-time Attraction Data**: `AttractionService` now retrieves real-time attraction information using Amap MCP, providing more accurate and up-to-date recommendations.
+- ✅ **Markdown Report Generation**: In addition to HTML, the agent now generates detailed travel reports in Markdown format.
+- ✅ **Streamlined Weather Service**: `WeatherService` has been refactored to exclusively use the Amap MCP server for all weather data, simplifying the architecture.
+- ✅ **Improved Cost Display**: The HTML travel plan reports now feature enhanced display logic for estimated costs, improving clarity for users.

 ### v2.0.0 - MCP Tool Integration Optimization
 - ✅ **Async Tool Loading**: Parallel initialization of MCP servers